-Herniated spinal discs, spinal injuries, or bone spurs can cause the open space in the spine to narrow, a condition known as spinal stenosis.
-Some people with this condition have no pain, while others find standing or walking to be extremely painful.
+Herniated spinal discs, spinal injuries, or bone spurs can cause the open spaces in the spine to narrow, a condition known as spinal stenosis.
+Some people with this condition have no pain, while others experience back pain or leg pain when walking and standing.
 The Vertiflex Superion implant can help minimize pain by supporting the spinal vertebrae and limiting the extension of or pinching of nerves.

 This small device, implanted between two vertebrae, prevents the bones from compressing spinal nerves.
 In the same way sitting alleviates lumbar spinal stenosis pain, the Vertiflex holds the spine in a position as if it’s at rest, even when patients are standing or walking.